The rqmicro method

-- Specific antibodies bound to magnetic particles as well as specific antibodies bound to a fluorescent dye are then added to the sample.
-The antibodies bound to the magnetic particles enable isolation of the target cells from the rest of the sample by means of the so-called immunomagnetic separation (IMS).
-The antibodies bound to a fluorescent dye allow the quantification of the bacterial cells after the immunomagnetic separation in a flow cytometer.
+- Incubation. rqmicro kit reagents are then added to the suspension.
+Antibodies bound to magnetic particles enable the isolation of target cells from the sample matrix by immunomagnetic separation (IMS).
+Antibodies bound to a fluorescent dye allow the quantification of target cells after IMS in a flow cytometer.

-- The sample preparation is highly specific.
-The specificity is guaranteed by the use of monoclonal antibodies, which bind only to the target cells, e.g, Legionella pneumophila.
+- The specificity is guaranteed by the use of monoclonal antibodies, which bind only to the target cells, e.g, Legionella pneumophila.

-- The detection limit depends on the method of analysis. rqmicro recommends using a standard flow cytometer e.g. the Attune (Thermo Fisher Scientific), Cytoflex (Beckman Coulter) or Accuri (Becton Dickinson)
+- The detection limit depends on the method of analysis, the water type and the assay, which is used. rqmicro recommends using a standard flow cytometer e.g. the Cytoflex (Beckman Coulter)

-- The viability dye, red, only stains dead cells.
-The staining dye, green, stains all target cells present in a sample.
-As a result, the dead cells are stained red and green whereas the viable cells are only stained green.
-Like this, the viable and the dead cell population can easily be distinguished when analyzed with the flow cytometer.
+- The viability dye, red, only stains dead, membrane-damaged, cells.
+Furthermore the antibodies which are coupled to a green fluorochrome stain all target cells present in a sample.
+As a result, the dead cells are stained red and green whereas the intact cells are only stained green.
+Distinguishing the intact cells from the dead cells is therefore easily done by flow cytometry.

 The magnetic beads sediment in a matter of minutes.